Jenni Potter – Centre Director / Owner

 Baylee Woodhouse – Early Childhood Teacher in Training

-Kia Ora, I’m Baylee and I have been a teacher here at Curious Cubs since July.
+Baylee is currently on Maternity leave and will be returning in 2021.
+Kia Ora, I’m Baylee and I have been a teacher here at Curious Cubs since July 2018.
 My passion for working with young children started in high school when I did 2 weeks work experience in an ECE centre, shortly after I was offered a permanent position there.
 I grew up in Waihi and moved to Hamilton at the start of 2017.
 Since growing up near the beach, I really enjoy swimming and being in the sun.
 I also love spending time with friends and family.
 I am going to be studying for my bachelor of teaching starting in 2018 through New Zealand Tertiary college.
 I am very passionate about working with young tamariki and contributing to their intellectual, social, emotional and physical development.
 I love being a part of the Curious Cubs team and working alongside everyone.

 Nikki Bush – Administrator